 In 1505, the two brothers received dual assignments aboard a mammoth expedition of twenty-two ships headed for India.

 Emboldened by this experience, Magellan subsequently became a skilled sailor and naval officer and was eventually selected by King Carlos I of Spain to search for a westward route to the place we now call the Spice Islands.

-Departing from Spain in September 1519, the expedition was among the largest and best equipped during the Age of the Discoveries.
+Departing from Spain in September 1519, the expedition was among the largest and best equipped during the Age of Discovery.
 His ship, the Victoria, belonged to a fleet of five vessels with a total crew of about 270 men.

 As fleet commander, he steered the ships south across the Atlantic Ocean to Patagonia, passing under the tip of South America (an area known today as the Strait of Magellan) into a much calmer body of water that he christened the ‘peaceful sea’, the Pacific Ocean.

 Despite a series of storms and mutinies, the expedition finally reached the Spice Islands in 1521 and returned home via the Indian Ocean to complete the first circuit of the globe.